Omega-Mu-Gamma-Studio/SeeDS/README.md

-  engine; the Konva visualizer layer (`NodeGraphRenderer`, `BarsRenderer`, `BucketsRenderer`, `ArrayTreeDualRenderer`); the neutral-default dialogue fallback chain; the cousin selection/onboarding gate; the Passport/Landmarks progress system.
-Builds clean with `npm run build`, zero errors.
+  engine; the Konva visualizer layer (`NodeGraphRenderer`, `BarsRenderer`, `BucketsRenderer`, `ArrayTreeDualRenderer`); the neutral-default dialogue fallback chain; the cousin selection/onboarding gate; the Passport/Landmarks progress system; the nested campus-map navigation shell (Island → Campus → CS Block → Dorm, §2.1) with functional locking, the Staff Room advisor switcher, and the Passport-from-Dorm hotspot.
+Builds clean with `npm run build`, zero errors, zero lint warnings.
+- **Explicitly a skeleton, not a finished scene — the nested campus map's art.** Every background in `/island`, `/campus`, `/campus/cs`, `/campus/dorm` is a CSS gradient placeholder (`components/campus/art.js`).
+The navigation, locking, and hotspot logic are real and tested; the *visuals* are intentionally unfinished pending real illustration.
 - **Not yet started — cousin dialogue packs.** Every lesson currently runs on the neutral default narrator only. `data/dialogue/{cousinId}/` folders exist for all 10 Gamma Cousins but are empty — this is expected and non-breaking